 Meatballs

-- Onion - Grate or chop this extremely finely, you want it to be as small as possible.
+- Aromatics - Grate or chop the onion extremely finely, you want it to be as small as possible.
+Grate or mince the garlic with a garlic press.

 Gravy

-- Coconut Cream - I have used coconut cream instead of standard thick double cream.
-(Feel free to use double cream if you do not require the recipe to be dairy free).
-You can buy coconut cream in a can on its own, or you can spoon the coconut cream (the thick bit) out of a can of unshaken coconut milk.
-Just be sure to use the cream and not coconut milk, otherwise the sauce will be too runny.
+- Coconut Cream - Coconut cream is used instead of standard thick double cream to make the recipe dairy free.
+(Feel free to use regular double cream (heaving whipping cream) if you do not require the recipe to be dairy free).
+You can buy coconut cream in a can on its own or spoon the coconut cream (the thick bit) out of a can of unshaken coconut milk.
+Just be sure to use the cream and not coconut milk that you buy in a carton, otherwise, the sauce will be too runny.

-- Dijon Mustard - Gives a tangy, sharpness to the sauce.
+- Dijon Mustard - This gives a tangy, sharpness to the sauce.
+If you are allergic to mustard use horseradish sauce with a dash of honey instead.

-- Vegetable Stock - I have used Knorr vegetable stock pot for this recipe as it is gluten free.
-(Please double check packaging for allergens as ingredients can change)
+- Vegetable Stock/Broth - I have used a Knorr vegetable stock pot for this recipe as their stock pots are gluten-free.
+(Please always double check the packaging for allergens as ingredients can change).
+You can also use chicken broth or beef broth for a stronger flavour.

-- Cornflour - Helps to thicken the gravy.
+- Cornflour - This helps to thicken the gravy.
 Despite its name cornflour is gluten free.

-How To Make Gluten Free Swedish Meatballs (IKEA Copycat)
+✏️ How To Make Gluten Free Swedish Meatballs (IKEA Copycat) - Step-By-Step Instructions

-Start by making the meatballs.
+Step 1: Start by making the meatballs.
 Put the pork and beef mince into a large mixing bowl.
-Grate or finely chop the onion, if you chop it, ensure the pieces are chopped really small.
-You can use a food chopper to save time.
-Add the grated onion to the mince along with minced garlic, all spice, nutmeg and a small handful of finely chopped parsley.
+Grate or finely chop the onion and add it to the mince along with minced garlic, allspice, nutmeg and a small handful of finely chopped parsley.
+If you chop the onion, make sure the pieces are chopped really small.
+You can use a food chopper if you like, to save time.

-Now for the messy bit!
-Bring the meat mixture together by mixing with your hands until all of the ingredients are evenly combined.
+Step 2: Now for the messy bit!
+Bring the meat mixture together by mixing it with your hands until all of the ingredients are evenly combined.

-Roll into small balls.
-This recipe will make approximately 30-40 meatballs dependent on your size preference.
+Step 3: Roll the meat mixture into small balls.
+This recipe will make approximately 30-40 meatballs depending on how big or small you make them.

-Put the rolled balls on a plate and chill in the fridge for at least 30 minutes.
+Step 4: Put the rolled balls onto a plate and chill them in the fridge for at least 30 minutes.
 Due to the fact you are not using breadcrumbs or egg to bind the mixture together, chilling them helps the balls to firm up and they will not fall apart when cooking.

-Once chilled, heat some oil in a large non stick frying pan and fry the balls until they have browned all over.
-This will take approximately 3-4 minutes each side.
-You will need to do this in 2 or 3 batches dependant on the size of your frying pan.
+Step 5: Once the balls have chilled, heat some oil in a large non stick frying pan and fry the meatballs on a medium heat until they are browned all over.
+This will take a few minutes on each side.
+You may need to do this in 2 or 3 batches depending on the size of your frying pan.

 When the meatballs have browned, let them rest on some kitchen towel on a plate.

-Mix together the cornflour with a dash of cold water in a separate bowl and add to the gravy.
+Step 7: Mix together the cornflour with a dash of cold water in a separate bowl and add this to the gravy.
+This will help to thicken up the sauce.
 Stir well then add the meatballs back to the frying pan and let them simmer for 8-10 minutes until the sauce has thickened and the meatballs have cooked through.

 They can also be frozen for up to 3 months.
-Freeze in individual portions, dividing up the balls and gravy into freezer bags, you can then easily defrost them in the fridge overnight and re-heat as above
+Freeze the gluten free meatballs in individual portions, dividing up the balls and gravy into freezer bags, you can then easily defrost them in the fridge overnight and re-heat as above.

 If you want a truly authentic IKEA experience, serve with some creamy mash potato and lingonberry jam.

-I also love to serve these with rice and tender stem broccoli or over some pasta.
+I also love to serve these with rice and air fryer roasted carrots or over some pasta.
 (The kid’s favourite!)
 They make a great midweek family dinner!

 Yes!